kaede0902/js/FirstJS/JOY.md

 my work time 2h, and told to delete yesterday!
 6h ago!
 -- I realized we are not equal position at all.
 Nuts!.

+## 2/21
+* Owner's customer, 5 ppl came. hostess and 4 man
+    * hostess boy work with us.
+* Very bad attitude
+* Owner and Boss and customer said to wants us Very Heigh club men we are only 1.3k/h workers! nearly min pay/h!!
+No train fee!
+* I heard the cute little girl boss beaten by mic by Owner, although she did nothing. caba boy said he will beaten back.
+* I think I will not continue long. just for April.